Self-employment offers a lot of freedom and flexibility. But it can also pose some unique…

 At this point, you should have a specific financial goal in mind.
 Now you have to figure out if you can accomplish that goal by refinancing your home.

-Let’s assume you’re like a lot of California homeowners, and your primary goal for refinancing is to reduce your monthly payments.
+Let’s assume your primary goal is to reduce your monthly payments.
 In that case, you need to make sure you can secure a lower rate and save enough money over the long term to make up for your closing costs.

 If you are refinancing to convert some of your home equity into cash, you’ll need to know the current market value of your home.
 Because that’s what determines your equity position.